Instance-dependent uniform tail bounds for empirical processes: Preliminaries and Problem Setup

-For any fixed $f\in \mc F$ the following elementary lemma provides a tail bound for $\mbb E_n f$ in terms of $T_r(f)$.
-The proof is provided in the appendix for completeness. \begin{lem} With the definitions above, for any function $f$, with probability at least $1-e^{-nr}$, we have
+For any fixed $f\in \mbb V$ the following elementary lemma, which is essentially the well-known Chernoff bound, expresses a tail bound for $\mbb E_n f$ in terms of $T_{r/n}(f)$.
+The proof is provided in the Appendix for completeness. \begin{lem} With the definitions above, for any function $f\in \mbb V$ (whose moment generating function has $0$ in the interior of its domain), with probability at least $1-e^{-r}$, we have

 \end{lem}

 It is natural to seek an extension of \ref{lem:Chernoff} that provides an upper tail bound for the random variable of the form